Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 270

-The price to restore your furnace hinges on the problem with it and the amount of time it takes to remedy it.
+The cost to fix your furnace hinges on the problem with it and the amount of time it takes to remedy it.

 Before your technician replaces your ignitor, he or she will check: